byteface/package/README.md

 make mac

 make win

+make linux
 ```

 the .spec files have been modified to include from venv.
-They are absolute so will need changing for your machine.
+They are absolute so will need changing for the machine they run on.

 (they are currenty modded/hardcoced to be the basepaths of the github actions machines)

 # Pipeline

-It has now been updated to use a github action / workflow for publishing the apps.
+Uses github actions to publish the apps.
 It can be run manually from the actions page.

 At the moment there's a bug and you have to delete the release manually to create a new one.

 Running it will create the apps and push them into the release page and downloadables.

-if you click on the releases page the will be an _app.zip file for each platform (at mo only mac. as i got the dir wrong)
+if you click on the releases page there will be an _app.zip file for each platform (at mo only mac. as i got the dir wrong)

 So that means in theory all you have to do to generate an app.
 Is clone this repo.
 Swap the app.py for your own.

 then replace the bottom of the new app.py file to init via the expected proxy method shown above rather than via a __main__

-map in any assets to the respective .spec files.
+map in any assets to the respective .spec files. and anything new to the requirements.txt

 then tag it or run from the actions page and it will build all the app versions.